-- This exercise testing protocol is considered safe.
+- Pushing yourself hard during the exercise test may make you uncomfortable.
+It is expected that you will become tired and short of breath, and that your blood pressure, heart rate, and other vital signs will change as a result of exercise.
+We ask that you push yourself, and do the most that you can possibly do.
+You may feel nauseous, light headed, or develop aches and pains as a result of the exercise study and pushing yourself hard. - This exercise testing protocol is considered safe.
 Rarely, people have an adverse event during exercise.
 The risk of this happening is the same in our lab as it would be if you exerted yourself elsewhere.
-Individuals who are trained to respond to situations that might develop during exercise will closely monitor you throughout the exercise period.
-It is expected that you will become tired and short of breath during this exercise test, as we do ask that you push yourself to the most that you can possibly do. - You will likely become short of breath and tired during this test.
+You will be closely monitored throughout the entire period by individuals who are trained to respond to situations that might develop. - You will likely become short of breath and tired during this test.
 This test may result in exhaustion or abnormal heart rates, however you will be monitored using EKGs to check for this.
-In rare cases, exercise may lead to a major heart complication (such as a heart attack, passing out, or death). - We will have staff on hand to monitor your heart throughout the process and will be equipped to handle emergencies in the event of any problems. - Importantly, exercise testing has been shown to be safe in the vast majority of stable patients with heart failure.
+We will also closely monitor your blood pressure, heart rate, and oxygen levels.
+In rare cases, exercise may lead to a major heart complication (such as a heart attack, passing out, or death).
+We will have staff on hand to monitor you throughout the process and will be equipped to handle emergencies in the event of any problems. - Importantly, exercise testing has been shown to be safe in the vast majority of stable patients with heart failure.